SumoLogic/sumologic-documentation/docs/search/search-query-language/search-operators/index.md

 <div className="box smallbox1 card">
   <div className="container">
   <a href="/docs/search/search-query-language/search-operators/accum"><img src={useBaseUrl('img/icons/operations/queries.png')} alt="icon" width="40"/><h4>accum</h4></a>
-  <p>The accum operator calculates the cumulative sum of a field.
-It can be used to find a count by a specific time interval and can be used to find a total running count across all intervals.</p>
+  <p>Calculates the cumulative sum of a field.</p>
   </div>
 </div>
 <div className="box smallbox2 card">
   <div className="container">
   <a href="/docs/search/search-query-language/search-operators/as"><img src={useBaseUrl('img/icons/operations/queries.png')} alt="icon" width="40"/><h4>as</h4></a>
-  <p>The as operator is typically used in conjunction with other operators, but it can also be used alone to rename fields or to create new constant fields.</p>
+  <p>The as operator, typically used in conjunction with other operators, can also be used standalone to rename fields or to create new constant fields.</p>
   </div>
 </div>
 <div className="box smallbox3 card">
   <div className="container">
   <a href="/docs/search/search-query-language/search-operators/asn-lookup"><img src={useBaseUrl('img/icons/operations/queries.png')} alt="icon" width="40"/><h4>ASN lookup</h4></a>
-  <p>Sumo Logic can lookup an Autonomous System Number (ASN) and organization name by an IP address.</p>
+  <p>Use this to look up an Autonomous System Number (ASN) and organization name by IP address.</p>
   </div>
 </div>
 <div className="box smallbox4 card">